Rayza-Slyce/Linkedin_Recruitment_Lure_Investigation_Pt2_Dynamic_Analysis/README.md

 ## Analysis of Sunset.txt

-The response from /links/sunset.txt contained what looked like obsfucated Python and a large obfuscated blob.
+The response from /links/sunset.txt contained more obsfucated Python and another large obfuscated blob like i had seen in `support.ico`.
 Initial inspection suggested Base64 encoding.

 ![sunset.txt contents](Images/22_get_sunset_request.png)

-I used Cyberchef to decode it from Base64 but it was still unreadable.
-Using the Detect File Type operation, I saw it was bzip2, so I decompressed it.
-It now showed as a deflated zlib file so I used zlib inflate.
+I used Cyberchef to apply the same decoding techniques (Base64 → Bzip2 → Zlib) I had used for the 'support' blob.

 ![Decoded Blob](Images/23_cyberchef.png)

-The output was still in the most part unreadable, but I noticed 'HELLO COMPILER'...
-The developer was trolling.
-I saved the data file and used my terminal in Kali to pull the strings...
+Again the output was still in the most part unreadable so I saved the data file and used my terminal in Kali to pull the strings...

 ![sunset.txt strings](Images/24_payloadblob_strings.png)